-There are a lot of these on the market, and we must admit, we wondered what all the fuss was about.
+There are many on the market, and we must admit, we wondered what all the fuss was.
 Moreover, why prices seemed to differ so much.
 Therefore we headed out to the high street for a bit of product research.

 There are lots of variations on the market – all with a very similar concept and shape, just a different print and a different price tag… from the ones we saw, Dream Genii’s feeding pillow seemed to have enough wadding to make it snuggly without being hard, but not too soft so that it offered no support.
 Some of the others we came across were either like wood or completely floppy.